gluethegiant/gtg-rack/README.md

 ### 8. Bus Depot

-This module is placed at the end of your bus chains.
+This module is placed at the end of your bus mixer chain.
-The stereo outputs can be connected to your left and right audio outputs.
+The stereo outputs are connected to left and right channels on your audio device.
-The aux input can be used to chain Bus Depot modules or another mixer.
+The aux input can be used to chain Bus Depot modules or another mixer module.

 * Sums three stereo buses to the left and right stereo mix
 * Master level control